microsoft/NeuralSpeech/PriorGrad-acoustic/README.md

    `--infer` without `--fast` performs slow sampling with the same `T` as the forward diffusion used in training.

-## Text-to-speech with user-given text
+## Text-to-speech with User-given Text

 `tasks/priorgrad_inference.py` provides the text-to-speech inference of PriorGrad-acoustic with user-given text file defined in `--inference_text`.
 Refer to `inference_text.txt` for example.
    ```bash